franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- **FIX** Due to manytoone relationship, ONLY ONE USER can star a message.
 - Check why unstarring a message will not update it automatically, starring a contact's message neither but starring it does.
 - Redesign the register views (CSS).